Toddler Constipation Relief: Gut Health Remedies and Tips

 • Speaking of liquid, watch milk consumption.
 Too much dairy can cause constipation or make ongoing constipation worse.
 Instead, try replacing it with dairy alternatives such as almond or oat milk, as long as your little one is not allergic to them [1].

 • Did we say fiber?
 We did.
-Be sure to include more fiber in your toddler’s diet [12], [13].
+Be sure to include more fiber in your toddler’s diet [12,13].

-Fiber: The ultimate toddler stool softener
+Fiber: The ultimate stool softener for kids

-Most toddler constipation remedies include some sort of fiber recommendation.
+Most toddler constipation relief remedies include some sort of fiber recommendation.
 This is because fiber - in its many forms - is the ultimate toddler stool softener.
 Parents wondering about how to make a toddler poop when constipated can use carb and fiber-rich food as therapy.
 The trick to doing this effectively though is to know what kind of fiber you’re looking for.

 But what is fiber - exactly?